 Meridian Archetypes Part 2: The Architect

 Our large intestine meridian archetype is the architect and perfectionist within us all.
 Our greatest social achievements come from the energy of this meridian, as do our strangest compulsions and moments of OCD.
 When in balance, the large intestine meridian gives us the drive and initiative to change the world.
-A healthy large intestine will support social leadership projects, ignite your ambition and incite in you a larger vision for social change.
+A healthy large intestine will support social leadership projects, ignite your ambition, and incite in you a larger vision for social change.

 As you investigate the large intestine meridian inside you look at the quality of your friendships, your compulsive tendencies, issues in your lower digestive system, and any muscle imbalances in your upper back, neck, and shoulders.
 Infinity’s training system uses exercises that target the muscles along your meridian to bring them back into balance with the rest of the body.